Damages Based Agreements: Zuberi v Lexlaw Limited

 However, Lord Justice Newey was not supportive of this idea, giving his reasons for this decision at paragraph 72 of the judgement and dismissing the appeal:

 “While I respectfully part company from Lewison LJ on what a DBA is, I none the less agree that the appeal should be dismissed.
 In my view, regulation 4 of the 2013 Regulations does not bite on termination provisions and, accordingly, clause 6.2 of Lexlaw’s agreement with Mrs Zuberi does not fall foul of the 2013 Regulations.”

 How Can ARC Costs Assist?

 ARC Costs are a team of specialist Costs Draftsman and Costs Lawyers, trading in England and Wales.
-With extensive experience in Civil Litigation, we can assist you with advising on your funding agreements’ contents and their enforceability, whether the agreement is a Conditional Fee Agreement or Damages Based Agreements.
+With extensive experience in Civil Litigation, we can assist you with advising on your funding agreements contents and their enforceability, and recovering costs on an inter-partes basis under any such agreement.